krlmlr-archive/r-travis-old/README.md

 ========

 Two tiny scripts that faciliate testing R packages with Travis CI.
-Add the following
-[`.travis.yml`](https://github.com/krlmlr/R-travis/blob/master/misc/.travis.yml)
-file to the root of your R package on GitHub to test each commit and pull request against stable *and* development versions of R:
+To test each commit and pull request against stable *and* development versions of R:

+- add the following [`.travis.yml`](https://github.com/krlmlr/R-travis/blob/master/misc/.travis.yml)
+file to the root of your R package on GitHub
+- don't forget to add `.travis.yml` to `.Rbuildignore`

 ```
 # it is not really python, but there is no R support on Travis CI yet